EmergingMarketWatch

 Question:

-The question was asked in relation to the following story: Petroperú plans to open to private investors in H2 2025
+The question was asked in relation to the following story: Consumer sentiment falls sharply by 12.3pts m/m in December on martial law shock

 Answer: